EU agency links J&J shot to rare clots, says odds favor use - WTMJ

 Any concerns about the J&J vaccine would be another unwelcome complication for COVAX.
 COVAX’s biggest supplier, the Serum Institute of India, announced recently it would delay shipments of the AstraZeneca vaccine for several months because of a surge of cases in India.

-Mike Corder in The Hague; Linda A. Johnson in Trenton, New Jersey; and Raf Casert in Brussels contributed to this report.
+Mike Corder in The Hague, Netherlands; Linda A. Johnson in Trenton, New Jersey, Lauran Neergaard in Washington; and Raf Casert in Brussels contributed to this report.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.